40 Irresistible First Date Ideas

 Everyone knows the first date is the hardest one to plan.
 Should you opt for something simple—such as coffee or a drink—or are you the type of person who wants to do something a little more… out-of-the-box?
 Don’t stress!
 We’ve got your back.

 We’ve compiled all of the greatest non-boring and expertly vetted first-date ideas that are guaranteed to not only impress your date with your savvy ideas but will also lay the groundwork for a potentially lasting relationship.
-And if you’re worried about what to say on that date, we’ve got your back there, too.
-Here are the 20 Questions You Should Never Ask On a First Date.
+And if you’re already worried about date number two, check out these 40 Irresistible Second Date Ideas.

 Take a Walk